Back

 Volunteer Application User Flow:

-Audrey and I collaborated on designing the user flow for the Online Volunteer Application.
+Audrey and I worked together to design the user flow for the Online Volunteer Application.
 The original website lacked an online application, requiring users to print, complete, and mail in the form.
 For our complete overhaul of this experience, we analyzed user flows from similar websites.
-Our objective was to simplify the original questionnaire into a three-step user flow that clearly communicates essential information.
+Our objective was to simplify the original questionnaire into a three-step user flow that clearly communicates all essential information.

 Style Guide:

-After agreeing on a color scheme inspired by the shelter’s logo, Jay designed a set of standardized components to support the next round of wireframe iterations.
-These components played a key role in ensuring consistency in headings, typography, color usage, and overall branding, which allowed us to refine our designs more effectively and maintain a cohesive visual identity across all sections of the site.
+Following our selection of a color scheme inspired by the shelter’s logo, Jay designed a set of standardized components to support the final round of wireframe iterations.
+These components were essential in ensuring consistent use of headings, typography, colors, and overall branding, helping us maintain a cohesive visual identity across all sections of the site as we began building our High-Fidelity Wireframes.

-I annotated our High-Fidelity Wireframes, highlighting key UX/UI principles such as Gestalt principles for layout clarity, micro-interactions for user feedback, and visual hierarchy and color theory for consistency.
+To ensure a clear understanding of the design rationale, I annotated our collaborative High-Fidelity Wireframes, highlighting key UX/UI concepts such as Gestalt principles for layout clarity, micro-interactions for user feedback, and the use of visual hierarchy and color theory, which were instrumental in maintaining consistency.

-As a team, we gathered user feedback from 10 Users on our High-Fidelity Prototype.
-Based on their input, we simplified page transitions, made pet images clickable for easier navigation, and improved the application flow by redirecting users to the homepage after completing the application.
+As a team, we gathered user feedback from 10 Users on our Figma Prototype.
+Based on their input, we further simplified page transitions, made pet images clickable for easier navigation, and improved the application flow by redirecting users to the homepage after completing the application.

 A/B Test:

-Our team evaluated two different designs for the mobile version of the adoption application user flow, both created by Jay.
+Our team evaluated two possible designs for the mobile version of the adoption application user flow, both created by Jay.
 We invited participants to try out both versions and share their feedback.

-Version A used a tab-based layout that closely mirrored the desktop experience, aiming to maintain consistency across platforms.
+Version A used a tab-based layout that closely mirrored the desktop experience.
 Version B featured a simplified, more spacious design inspired by the layout of our volunteer application.

 Among the 28 Participants, 57% preferred Version A, citing its familiarity and alignment with the existing desktop adoption application interface.

-To move the website redesign forward, a few supplemental pages still need to be built, and additional breakpoints should be added to better support a wider range of devices.
-For the developer handoff, it's important to have a clear plan for handling edge cases and error states to ensure consistency across the site.
+To move the website redesign forward, additional breakpoints should be added to better support a wider range of devices and viewports.
+For the Developer Handoff, it is important to have a clearly written guide for the handling of edge cases and error states to ensure consistency across all pages on the site.